GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

 * Gerrit preserves Jujutsu change ID's when rewriting commits.

-* On cherry-pick Gerrit stores the information about the source change in NoteDb.
-This information is used to track cherry-picks across branches.

 ## <a id="detailed-design"> Detailed Design

 * When a commit is pushed for review, Gerrit reads the Change-Id from the